MylesBorins/board/by-laws.md

 Directors shall take effect.
 If the terms of a sufficient number of Silver Directors are not expiring as of the date of such election, the selection of the Silver Director to resign shall be determined by such procedures as may be set by the Board of Directors from time to time.
-- g) Any Director nominated, appointed or elected by any class of Members, or by any Member, may, but shall not automatically, be re-nominated, re-appointed and/or re-elected for additional terms.
+- h) Any Director nominated, appointed or elected by any class of Members, or by any Member, may, but shall not automatically, be re-nominated, re-appointed and/or re-elected for additional terms.
-- h) Each Director (other than the Individual Director) shall be an employee of the Member (or a Related Company) which nominated or appointed him or her at the time of such appointment or nomination.
+- i) Each Director (other than the Individual Director) shall be an employee of the Member (or a Related Company) which nominated or appointed him or her at the time of such appointment or nomination.
 Each Director shall hold office until the earliest to occur of the expiration of the term for which such Director was appointed or elected and such Director’s